actiquest-dev/actiquest.github.io/getting-started/faq.md

 	- Adaptive Progression: Goals are designed to evolve as users make progress, with the AI adjusting intensity and complexity to keep the user on a steady path toward improvement.
 3. **Gamified Task Setup**
 	- Daily and Weekly Tasks: Actiq provides users with daily and weekly tasks to gamify the training experience.
 Tasks may range from completing specific exercises to engaging in skill-building drills, with rewards for completing milestones.
 	- Leveling and Rewards: Users earn points or $ACTI tokens for completing tasks and reaching goals, adding a motivational layer to the training process.
-As users progress, they unlock more challenging tasks, helping them advance through levels..
+As users progress, they unlock more challenging tasks, helping them advance through levels.

 ### What monetization models Actiq is exploring?
 Will Actiq include subscription tiers, in-app purchases, or external partnerships to create revenue beyond token incentives?

 > *Actiq is exploring several monetization models that go beyond token incentives to create a sustainable revenue stream and enhance the user
 > experience.*

 1. **Subscription Tiers**
 	- Freemium Model: Actiq offer a free, basic tier with essential features to attract a broad user base, while advanced features are gated behind subscription tiers.